Kayconfig/covidTrackerApp/README.md

 # COVID 19 TRACKER APPLICATION USING REACT( TYPESCRIPT)

-This project can be used to visualize updated covid-19 statistics
+This project can be used to visualize covid-19 statistics like number of covid-19 cases, recoveries and deaths.
+Stats data is from disease.sh

 ## Available Scripts